2019 Tampa Bay Buccaneers season

 The 2019 season was the Tampa Bay Buccaneers' 44th in the National Football League (NFL), their sixth under the leadership of general manager Jason Licht, their 22nd playing their home games at Raymond James Stadium and their first under head coach Bruce Arians.
 Despite improving on their 5–11 record from 2018 with a Week 14 victory over the Indianapolis Colts, the Buccaneers missed the playoffs for the twelfth consecutive season after the Minnesota Vikings defeated the Detroit Lions that same day, which meant the Buccaneers were one of two teams to not qualify for the postseason in the 2010s, with the other team being the Cleveland Browns.

 This season, quarterback Jameis Winston became the first quarterback in NFL history to throw at least 30 touchdown passes and 30 interceptions in a season.
 This was also his final season with the Buccaneers, as he was not re-signed by the team in free agency during the 2020 offseason.

 Jameis Winston's 30 interceptions were the most by an NFL quarterback since Vinny Testaverde threw 35 interceptions in 1988, who coincidentally, also did so with the Buccaneers.
-As of 2025, this was the last time the Buccaneers missed the playoffs.
+This was the last time the Buccaneers missed the playoff until 2025.